phuongmt3/Vietnamese-Graph-Summarization/README.md

 # Vietnamese Graph Summarization (Frozen Fusion)
+Updated source code for _Frozen Fusion_ model, a hybrid summarization model for Vietnamese Multi-document Summarization problem.

-Source code for The International Conference on Asian Language Processing (IALP) 2023 paper: Contrastive Hierarchical Discourse Graph for Vietnamese Extractive Multi-Document Summarization
+Included source code for _Graph model_ published in The International Conference on Asian Language Processing (IALP) 2023 paper: Contrastive Hierarchical Discourse Graph for Vietnamese Extractive Multi-Document Summarization.

 ## Data preprocessing
 - All article raw texts and golden summaries need to be tokenized with the corresponding tokenizer